 Since we commenced our online consumer finance business only in March 2012, we have limited information regarding the default rates on loans facilitated through our platform.
 In addition, given our limited operating history and introduction of new products, we have limited information on historical charge-off rates, and we may not be able to accurately forecast charge-offs for our target borrower group.
 Given these challenges, it is possible that we will under- or over-fund our quality assurance program.
+Moreover, under our recent change in the funding policy for our quality assurance program, instead of setting aside the full amount to be contributed to the program in a lump sum, we will contribute to the program in installments with each instalment equal to 30% of the transaction fee we receive from the borrower each time until the full amount is contributed.
+Such change to the quality assurance program funding schedule could lead to under-funding of such program.
 If we under-fund our quality assurance program, and we do not or are unable to replenish the quality assurance program to a sufficient level in time, investors may not be fully protected from loss.
-This may result in negative sentiment among investors, potentially hindering our ability to retain existing investors as well as to attract new investors, and investors may bring claims against us, whether or not they have legal rights to seek damages from us, which could lead to additional expenses and distract management's attention from our business operation.
+This may result in negative sentiment among investors, which could materially hinder our ability to retain existing investors as well as to attract new investors, and investors may bring claims against us, whether or not they have legal rights to seek damages from us, which could lead to additional expenses and distract management's attention from our business operation.
 Conversely, if we over-fund our quality assurance program, this will reduce the amount of our working capital, as we cannot use the funds set aside in the quality assurance program for our operations, and cause us to lose business opportunities.
 Should any of the foregoing occur, our competitive position as well as our results of operations could be materially and adversely affected.

 For the first three quarters of 2015, the amount of cash we set aside for the quality assurance program is not sufficient to cover all expected net payouts for loans facilitated during this period.
 In the fourth quarter of 2015, we revised our quality assurance program funding policy.
-In 2016, we set aside sufficient cash in the quality assurance program to cover the expected net payouts.
+Since then, we set aside sufficient cash in the quality assurance program to cover the expected net payouts.
+Moreover, in July 2017, we changed our funding policy for our quality assurance program.
+Instead of setting aside the full amount to be contributed to the program in a lump sum, we contribute to the program in installments with each installment equal to 30% of transaction fee we receive from the borrower each time until the full amount is contributed.
+As of December 31, 2017, the balance of cash set aside for the quality assurance program was RMB1,701.5 million (US\$261.5 million).

 The funding and operation of quality assurance program may have a material impact on our financial condition.
 A significant increase in our expected quality assurance program net payouts will have a negative impact on our net revenues and net income.
 See "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Selected Statements of Operations Items-Quality Assurance Program".
+Operating and Financial Review and Prospects-A. Operating Results-Selected Statements of Operations Items-Quality Assurance Program and Guarantee."